 In many markets across the US, vacancy rates are extremely low, rental properties are in high demand, and rental rates are on the rise.
-This is certainly no different for New York City.
 Recent trends indicate that many potential renters prefer to search for a room to rent rather than lease a property on their own.

 Apartment or room sharing is often less expensive than renting your own property as it offers a way of sharing the monthly rent payment, utilities, and other housing expenses.
 It also offers the opportunity to live in a better property or area than you would otherwise be able to afford alone.
 In addition to the cost factor, sharing can also be a great way to live.
 The social benefits of sharing can be a real advantage – especially for people new an area or who have not yet managed to establish social ties.

 The first step is to narrow down the areas and communities you would like to live.
 Begin reviewing listings/advertisements/postings that meet your needs and budget.
 If any are to your liking, contact the person who placed the ad to find out more about the property and to schedule an appointment/interview.
 At this point, you will typically be asked to provide a brief description and profile of yourself.
 Too much detail or personal information is not necessary; however, providing limited profile details may result in very few responses, so meeting a balance is advisable.

 As with all adverts on the internet, please be mindful that, unfortunately, not all will be genuine.
 Some websites may take care to vet all subscribers to ensure they are legitimate, but do not take this for granted.

 Following are some helpful tips when conducting your search: